jaclu/tmux-menus/README.md

 Some items need to be freshly generated each time a menu is displayed, those items are defines in `dynamic_content()` see [scripts/panes.sh](items/panes.sh) for an example of this.
-In that case, the label changes between Zoom and Un-Zoom for the zooming action.
+In that case, the label changes between Zoom and Un-Zoom for the zooming action and mark/unmark for current pane.

 The plugin remmebers what tmux version you used last time.
 If another version is detected as the plugin is initialized, the entire